mvr/at/README.md

 A Haskell rewrite of [Kenzo](https://www-fourier.ujf-grenoble.fr/~sergerar/Kenzo/), a collection of algorithms for 'effective algebraic topology'.
+The algorithms and implementations in Kenzo were created by Francis Sergeraert, Julio Rubio Garcia, Xavier Dousson, Ana Romero and many collaborators.

 Writing it from scratch myself is the only chance I have of understanding it!